 These are grounded in research evidence in order to support families’ recovery after the pandemic and enable professionals to prepare for future pandemics.

 We have four research objectives that link together.
 Through them, we will co-develop recommendations to help children and families recover from the pandemic.
-Find out more about our objectives below :
+Find out more about our objectives by clicking images below :

 Research existing global strategies and interventions which are effective for improving coverage, access and use of Early Child Health programmes for marginalised and excluded children under 5 years old.

 Using families’ lived experiences, identify the impact the COVID-19 pandemic has had on the health and wellbeing of children under 5 years old living in TA, and the public health requirements they will have during the recovery phase of the pandemic.